Customer experience (CX) teams: What you need to know

 Duties of a CX team can include:

-Developing the customer experience strategy
+- Developing the customer experience strategy

-Managing customer feedback program
+- Managing customer feedback program

-Managing a VoC (voice of the customer) program
+- Managing a VoC () program

-Monitoring customer experience metrics
+- Monitoring customer experience metrics

-Embedding customer experience into the company culture
+- Embedding customer experience into the company culture

-Leveraging CX-related technology and tools
+- Leveraging CX-related technology and tools

 Depending on the organization's size and its focus on customer experience, the team can consist of just a few people with multiple responsibilities.
 Alternatively, it can be a large CX department where each employee has a highly specialized role.

-When building a CX team for your business, you need to define the roles of its members.
-Specialists who are part of a small CX team have to be prepared to wear multiple hats.
+When building a CX team for your business, you need to define the roles of its members. who are part of a small CX team have to be prepared to wear multiple hats.

 The CX leader is the key member of the customer experience team.
 They are also known as:

-Chief customer officer (CCO)
+- Chief customer officer (CCO)

-VP of CX
+- VP of CX

-CCO of CX
+- CCO of CX

 This specialist:

-Oversees the customer experience team
+- Oversees the customer experience team

-Manages customer experience analytics
+- Manages customer experience analytics

-Reviews marketing campaigns
+- Reviews marketing campaigns

-Handles new technologies
+- Handles new technologies

-Sets priorities
+- Sets priorities

 They aim to understand why the customer is making certain decisions and share this information with the rest of the team.
 The intelligence these professionals generate can help the company improve digital marketing strategies and general business outcomes.